Rakht

-Rakht is a 2004 Indian supernatural horror film, written and directed by Mahesh V Manjrekar.
+Rakht is a 2004 Indian supernatural horror film, written and directed by Mahesh Manjrekar.
 The film stars Bipasha Basu, Sanjay Dutt, Suniel Shetty, Dino Morea, Amrita Arora and Neha Dhupia.
 The film is a remake of the 2000 American film The Gift.
 The film released on 3 September 2004, and received mixed to negative reviews from critics, who praised the performances of Basu and Shetty but criticized the story and screenplay.
 The film was a major box-office disappointment.

 Plot

 The story is about a young widow named Drishti Nair.
 She is a psychic and has the gift of seeing into the future of anybody.
 After her breakup with boyfriend Manav, who truly loved her but had to move away to a different city, Drishti moves to a small, remote village, where she meets Mohit, an eccentric car mechanic who needs psychiatric treatment due to years of abuse at the hands of his father.
 Mohit has a crush on Drishti, which Drishti is unaware of.
 She performs the job of Tarot card reading to locals, one of her customers being Rhea Trehan.
 Rhea is a young woman who is repeatedly beaten up by her husband Sunny.
 Rhea pleads for help from Drishti, who agrees.
 However, one day, when Drishti's son comes home from school, he is harassed by Sunny, who calls Drishti a witch and tells her son to stay away from his mother.

 Sunny also breaks into their house and threatens Drishti to stay out of Rhea's life.
 When Mohit investigates that Drishti is being troubled by Sunny, the two enter a violent confrontation.
 After the brawl, Sunny is seen nowhere near Drishti.
 Drishti is living happily, until one day, the daughter of Mayor Raja Bahadur Singh, Natasha, suddenly goes missing.
 Her fiancé Rahul comes to Drishti and asks her for her help to find Natasha.
 Since Rahul is Drishti's son's school principal, she accepts.
 Soon enough, Drishti sees a vision of Natasha hanging to her death opposite a river.
 Drishti informs Rahul, and the police finally find Natasha's dead body.

 On top of this, it turns out that Sunny owns the river opposite to Natasha's death place.
 Sunny is then arrested, and the case of Natasha's murder is handed to ACP Ranbir Singh, who does not believe in Drishti's gift and also believes that Sunny is innocent and the actual murderer is still free.
 And finally, it is known that Rahul is the real murderer.
 He says he did it to avenge the loss of his dad in the mayoral election and is about to kill Drishti when Mohit knocks him out from behind.
 Mohit drives Drishti to the police station, where the inspector reveals Rahul accepted his crime but also says that Mohit committed suicide, but according to Drishti, he is waiting in the car.
 When she looks outside, Mohit is not there.

 In the end, Drishti is finally reunited with Manav.